About Masters Swim

 |30-30-30:||30 swims in 30 days for 30 minutes minimum|

-Want to step up your swimming in 2015?
-Try our new Menlo Masters Mix 26 Challenge (details) – an opportunity to challenge yourself across all the team events and challenges throughout the year.
-Earn points for each one you successfully complete – your total points will be tallied and you’ll be rewarded based on your level of accomplishment.
+In 2015, we piloted the Menlo Masters Mix 26 Challenge (details) – an opportunity to challenge yourself across all the team events and challenges throughout the year.
+Team members earned points for each event successfully completed – total points were tallied and rewarded based on level of accomplishment.
 This challenge may return in the future, stay tuned

 Team Social Events